willklein/design-system-success/slides.md

 no major issues or bugs

-I could request time off or take a sick day with a quick chat message
+and it some things really easy to do, quickly, like submit a time off request in just a couple chat messages

 we _did_ it
 -->
 ---
+layout: image
+image: missing-piece.jpg
+---

 <!--
-But there was a unnoticeable failure behind the scenes
+But there was a hidden failure behind the scenes

 for such a pivotal element of our user experience, we had shipped it without including a critical resource

+...

 We weren't using our design system.
 -->

 ---
 layout: image
-image: paper.jpg # crumpled paper image here (todo)
+image: paper-dark.jpg # crumpled paper image here (todo)
 transition: fade-in
-level: 10 # what does level do? (todo)
 ---

 <!--